ItzBLAZE-01/Vape-v4.10/README.md

 2) Go to the folder where you have extracted the crack.
 3) In the top copy the path.
-4) In Powershell type " **cd "[PASTE THE PATH HERE]"** " *Copy the inverted commas whcih are in bold.*
+4) In Powershell type " **cd "[PASTE THE PATH HERE]"** " *Copy the inverted commas whcih are in bold, and do not copy the brackets just paste the path there instead.*

 # Support-
 Join [My Discord Server](https://discord.gg/7BUgC7SS9p) for support.